bo4arovpavel1989/custom_nn/README.md

 **neuro.train(data_source)**
 	THe network starts training, using data from data_source. it can be filename either javascript object.
 Training ends wether error threshold or max_epoch number is reached.
-After training you can handle net whatever you want/ **neuro.save(filename)**
+After training you can handle net whatever you want.

+**neuro.save(filename)**
 	Save current network in file.
 The method returns promise.

 **neuro.load(filename)**
 	Load saved network from file.
 The method returns promise.